FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 The vector `:::freefem region`, `:::freefem labelmid`, `:::freefem labelup` and `:::freefem labeldown` These vectors are composed of $n_{l}$ successive pairs of number $O_i,N_l$ where $n_{l}$ is the number (label or region) that we want to get.

-An example of this command line is given in `:::freefem buildlayermesh.edp`.$\codered$
+An example of this command is given in the [Build layer mesh example](../examples/#example-build-layer-mesh).

 !!!question "Cube"
 	`Cube.idp`